Te Reo Māori

 - Whanau Hui (meetings) are held regularly and all parents/caregivers are welcome to attend.

-In 2010, students completed an inquiry about the history of Owairaka.
+Students completed an inquiry about the history of Owairaka.

 “Wairaka was a Māori ancestor from the Mt Albert area of Auckland.
 She was known as one of the beautiful daughters of Toroa, chief of the Ngāti Awa tribe and captain of the Mataatua waka (canoe).
 Wairaka is remembered for her bravery.
 She was known as a strong leader of her people.
 Our school and our mountain are both called Owairaka, meaning it belongs to or is where she (Wairaka) lived”.